-Grades will be reported to students and parents at the conclusion of each marking period.
-Parents and students will be notified approximately one week after the close of each marking period that grades are available to view in Power School.
-Report cards will be printed and distributed to students after 1st, 2nd, and 3rd quarters.
-Final report cards will be mailed at the conclusion of the school year.
+Final grades will be reported to students and parents at the conclusion of each marking period.
+Parents and students will be notified approximately one week after the close of each marking period that grades are available to view in PowerSchool.
+Report cards can be mailed upon request.
+Please remember student progress is always available on the Parent Portal.